mongodb/mongo-python-driver/doc/examples/geo.rst

   {u'_id': ObjectId('...'), u'loc': [2, 5]}
   {u'_id': ObjectId('...'), u'loc': [4, 4]}
   {u'_id': ObjectId('...'), u'loc': [1, 2]}

+.. note:: If using :data:`pymongo.GEOSPHERE`, using $nearSphere is recommended.

 The $maxDistance operator requires the use of :class:`~bson.son.SON`: